If you have left the UK and arrived in Cayman, you now need to think about dealing with the limited formalities associated with leaving the UK.

 Tax Status for Expatriates in Cayman

 When moving from a country that enforces taxation upon its citizens to the Cayman Islands—a country without direct tax—there are certain rules and regulations that need to be adhered to in relation to your 'home' country.
-Here we discuss the differences between the UK and US Domicile/Tax Status and what you need to do to follow the rules to ensure those taxes get paid on time.
+Here we discuss the differences between the UK and US Tax Status and what you need to do to follow the rules to ensure those taxes get paid on time.

 For information on how American and United Kingdom nationals, who now live in the Cayman Islands, are taxed by their home countries please read on.

 In this section we describe everything you will need to know, from a tax perspective, on what it takes to leave the UK and take up residence in the Cayman Islands.
-We offer advice if you want to keep a UK property, whether to rent it or not, and we cover what you will and won’t get taxed on if you still have work commitments in the UK.
-We also discuss what to do with your UK pension, income you receive from rent, your bank account or other things remaining in the UK, and then what happens if you decide to return to the UK, as a full-time resident, before five years has passed.
+We offer advice if you want to keep a UK property, whether to rent it out or not, and we cover what you will and won’t get taxed on if you still have work commitments in the UK.
+We also discuss what to do with your UK pension, income you may receive from rent, your bank account or other assets remaining in the UK, and then what happens if you decide to return to the UK, as a full-time resident, before five years has passed.

 Tax Advice for UK Citizens Moving to Cayman